106. The Principles of Distinguishing Between Performing Duty and Rendering Service

 Excerpted from “Life Entry Must Begin With the Experience of Performing One’s Duty” in Records of Christ’s Talks

 Most people do their duties in this state of mind: “If someone leads, I follow.
 I will follow them wherever they lead, and do whatever they ask me to do.”
 Taking on responsibility or concern or paying extra attention, on the other hand, are things they cannot achieve and prices they are unwilling to pay.
 They have a share in exerting physical effort, but they do not share in the responsibility.
 This is not truly doing one’s duty.
 You must learn to put your heart into your duty; if one has a heart, one must be able to use it.
 If someone never uses their heart, this proves they are heartless, and a heartless person cannot attain the truth!
 Why can they not attain the truth?
 They do not know how to come before God; they do not know how to put their heart into perceiving God’s enlightenment and guidance, or how to put their heart into contemplation, or into seeking the truth, or into seeking, understanding and showing consideration for God’s will.
 Do you have those states in which you are able to be quiet before God often, and in which, no matter what arises and no matter your duty, you are able to come often before God, and use your heart to contemplate God’s words, and put your heart into seeking the truth and contemplating how your duty should be performed?
 Are there many such times?
 Putting your heart into your duty and being able to take responsibility require you to suffer and to pay a price—it is not enough simply to talk about it.
 If you do not put your heart into your duty, instead wanting always to exert physical effort, then your duty will certainly not be done well.
 You will simply go through the motions and nothing more, and you will not know how well you have done your duty.
 If you put your heart into it, you will gradually come to understand the truth; if you do not, then you will not.
 When you put your heart into performing your duty and pursuing the truth, you then become gradually able to understand God’s will, to discover your own corruption and deficiencies, and to master all your various states.
-If you do not use your heart, but only exert physical effort on the outside, then you will be unable to feel the changes in your different inner states or the reactions of different states in different environments.
-These are all matters of the heart.
+If you do not use your heart to examine yourself, and focus only on making external efforts, then you will be unable to discover the different states that arise in your heart and all the reactions you have to different external environments; if you do not use your heart to examine yourself, then it will be hard for you to resolve the issues in your heart.
 Therefore, you must use your heart and your honesty to praise and worship God.
 To use your heart and honesty to worship God, you must have a heart that is quiet and sincere; in the deepest recesses of your heart, you must know to seek God’s will and the truth, and you must contemplate how to do your duty well, contemplating which parts of your duty you do not yet understand and how to do your duty better.
 Only by thinking of these things often in your heart will you be able to gain the truth.
 If these things are not what you contemplate often in your heart, and your heart is filled instead with things of the mind or external things, occupied with such things that have nothing to do with using your heart and honesty to worship God—nothing whatsoever to do with it—are you then able to gain the truth?
 Do you have a relationship with God?

 Excerpted from “Only by Being Honest Can One Live Out a True Human Likeness” in Records of Christ’s Talks